 A Living Will attorney in St. Petersburg can help you establish your wishes for end-of-life medical decisions.
 According to the Florida Statutes, a Living Will or “declaration” is a written document or oral statement from a principal (patient) that expresses their wishes and instructions regarding life-prolonging medical procedures.
 If an individual becomes incapacitated or otherwise unable to make their own decisions at the end of their life, this document outlines how they wish to proceed with medical decisions.

 A Living Will attorney at Growney, McKeown & Barber, P.A. in St. Petersburg can help clients who want to prepare for potentially difficult situations.

 To be incapacitated or incompetent, a patient must be mentally or physically unable to willfully communicate their own decisions.
 Before reaching a stage where end-of-life decisions must be made, St. Petersburg residents should visit a Living Will attorney to draft a legal document outlining their desires.

 No one is too young or too old to visit a Living Will attorney and create a declaration.
 In fact, doing so when you are at a good point in your life can give you peace of mind should something ever happen.

 What Is the Difference Between a Living Will and a Regular Will?

 Living Wills are not related to a conventional will or trust that leaves property and discusses one’s estate distribution after death.
+That is estate planning, click here to learn more.
 Instead, this is a document where you strictly explain what preferences you have regarding your health care decisions.
 It is up to the principal to decide how much say they want in their health care decision-making process.

 What Living Wills Cover